Skip to content

 #lang racket

-Exercises - Racket basics
+Exercises - Racket Basics

-Write a recursive function my-even? that decides whether a number is even using only functions +, -, = (without mutual recursion).
+Write a recursive function my-even? that decides whether a number is even, using only the functions +, -, and =.
+The function should not use mutual recursion.

 (define (my-even? n)